-In the public sector, Nuala served as the first Chief Privacy Officer at the U.S. Department of Homeland Security (DHS) where she founded the DHS privacy office and was responsible for groundbreaking policy development on the use and protection of personal information in national security and law enforcement settings.
-Also in government service, Nuala served as deputy director of the Office of Policy and Strategic Planning, and later as Chief Counsel for Technology at the U.S. Department of Commerce.
-Nuala began her legal career in private practice at Sidley Austin, Venable, and Hudson Cook.
+Before joining Walmart, Nuala served as president and CEO of the Center for Democracy and Technology.
+In the private sector, Nuala has served in a variety of privacy leadership and legal counsel roles at Amazon, GE and DoubleClick.
+In the public sector, Nuala served as the first chief privacy officer at the U.S. Department of Homeland Security.
+She also served as deputy director of the Office of Policy and Strategic Planning, and later as chief counsel for technology at the U.S. Department of Commerce.
+She began her legal career in private practice at Sidley Austin, Venable and Hudson Cook.